BC Juventus: 2014–2015 season

+2015–2016 season

 In 2015–2016 season Utenos Juventus was invited compete in EuroCup for the first time in the club history as LKL bronze medalists.
 Though, they decided to choose the FIBA Europe Cup version instead.
 By preparing for their debut in the first-ever European competition, BC Juventus signed with former Lithuania men's national basketball team head coach Antanas Sireika to replace the LKL bronze medals winning Dainius Adomaitis, who signed with Neptūnas Klaipėda.
 Juventus qualified into the second stage of the FIBA Europe Cup by being the second-best team among teams which took third place in their groups.
 After successfully playing at the Round of 32 where they took first place in the group, Juventus advanced into the playoffs but there they were immediately eliminated by the Croatian powerhouse Cibona Zagreb after two close games (78–83, 84–87).
 In the LKL playoffs, Juventus defeated Vytautas in the quarterfinals 3–2, but lost to Žalgiris in the semifinal sweep 0–3.
 In the bronze medal game, Juventus lost to BC Lietuvos rytas 0–3.

+2016–2017 season

 In 2016–2017 season Juventus qualified into the Basketball Champions League after crushing FC Porto 77–59 on 29 September 2016.
 In the Champions League group stage, Juventus qualified to the playoffs, finishing 4th in the group with an 8–6 record.
 In the playoffs, Juventus faced the legendary AEK team, and were eliminated, losing both at home 77:78, and away 54:75.
 In February, Juventus also delivered the biggest shock in the King Mindaugas Cup tournament, eliminating champion BC Lietuvos rytas 87:84 in the quarterfinals.
 In the tournament semifinals, Juventus lost a hard-fought game to another favorite, Lietkabelis, 70:75, but won the 3-rd place game against rival Vytautas 70:61.
-In the LKL playoffs, Juventus faced Neptūnas in the quarterfinals – they were no match for Neptūnas, who swept the series 3:0 in dominating fashion, with a 19-point average.
+In the 2017 LKL Playoffs, Juventus faced Neptūnas in the quarterfinals – they were no match for Neptūnas, who swept the series 3:0 in dominating fashion, with a 19-point average.